 THE SPREAD OF RESISTANCE

 ANTICOAGULANT RESISTANCE PROJECT

 AN ARMS RACE

 Anticoagulants revolutionised rodent control in the 1950s but some rodents soon became resistant to them.
 The second-generation anticoagulants were introduced to overcome resistant rodents.
 But rats and mice resistant to some of these compounds are now widespread in the UK.

 GENETIC MUTATION

 Resistance is due to a single mutation in a rodent's DNA.
 Thanks to early genomic work we are able to identify resistant animals from a simple tissue sample (e.g. a tail cutting).

-SEND IN TAILS FOR FREE RESISTANCE SCREENING

-We can tell you which anticoagulants to avoid based on the mutations we find!
-The Campaign for Responsible Rodenticide Use (CRRU) is funding this service in the UK in collaboration with the DNA fingerprinting, SASA, Roddinglaw Road, Edinburgh
+SEND IN TAILS FOR FREE RESISTANCE SCREENING We can tell you which anticoagulants to avoid based on the mutations we find!
+The Campaign for Responsible Rodenticide Use (CRRU) is funding this service in the UK in collaboration with the Animal and Plant Health Agency (APHA) at Weybridge, Surrey.

-INTERACTIVE MAPPING TOOL

-Information from DNA resistance tests will be shared with the Rodenticide Resistance Action Committee (RRAC) to update a freely accessible interactive mapping tool for pest controllers!

-THE MORE TAILS THAT ARE TESTED THE MORE INFORMATION WE CAN PUT ON THE MAP!
+INTERACTIVE MAPPING TOOL Information from DNA resistance tests will be shared with the Rodenticide Resistance Action Committee (RRAC) to update a freely accessible interactive mapping tool for pest controllers!
+THE MORE TAILS THAT ARE TESTED THE MORE INFORMATION WE CAN PUT ON THE MAP! (http://guide.rrac.info/resistance-maps/united-kingdom)

-(http://guide.rrac.info/resistance-maps/united-kingdom)

-TAIL SAMPLE COLLECTION PROTOCOL (PLEASE READ CAREFULLY)

-- Collect 1-3 tails per site.
+TAIL SAMPLE COLLECTION PROTOCOL (PLEASE READ CAREFULLY) - Collect 1-3 tails per site.
 If a tail fails testing you will be invited to send a maximum of 3 replacement tails. - Collect tails from preferably freshly trapped/shot rodents.
 Fresh, clean and intact bodies are needed for tests to work.
 If you suspect bodies are not in good condition, do not use them.

-THREE EASY STEPS

-1. CUT

-A tail tip (2-3 cm) is required to provide DNA from each rodent.
+THREE EASY STEP 1.
+CUT A tail tip (2-3 cm) is required to provide DNA from each rodent.
 Each tail tip must be removed using a clean blade or sturdy scissors.

-2. DOUBLE BAG

-Each tail tip should be DOUBLE-BAGGED i.e. put into one sealed plastic bag (e.g. Zip-Lok) and then put inside ANOTHER similar sealed bag.

-Your information should be put inside each outer bag as shown here:

-Name: [your name]
+2. DOUBLE BAG Each tail tip should be DOUBLE-BAGGED i.e. put into one sealed plastic bag (e.g. Zip-Lok) and then put inside ANOTHER similar sealed bag.
+Your information should be put inside each outer bag as shown here: Name: [your name]

-Date: [date the tail was collected]

-Species: [Norway rat / House mouse]

-Site Postcode: [postcode of the site or GPS co-ordinates]

-Email: [your personal or work email]

-3. POST

-- If you cannot post the tail the same day, put it in the freezer no later than 12 hours after it was collected. - When you are ready to post, put the bag containing the tail into the padded outer envelope. - Write your name and address on the back of the envelope. - Post only on a Monday, Tuesday or Wednesday. - Post by first class Royal Mail.
+Date: [date the tail was collected] Species: [Norway rat / House mouse] Site Postcode: [postcode of the site or GPS co-ordinates] Email: [your personal or work email] 3.
+POST - If you cannot post the tail the same day, put it in the freezer no later than 12 hours after it was collected. - When you are ready to post, put the bag containing the tail into a padded outer envelope (e.g. a Jiffy Bag), minimum size 10 cm x 10 cm. - Fix the UN3373 diamond to the back of the envelope.
+A printable version of the diamond, of the correct size (i.e. not less than 5 cm on each side), is available from the CRRU UK website or via the QR code. - Write your name and address on the back of the - Post only on a Monday, Tuesday or Wednesday. - Address the envelope as shown below and post by first class Royal Mail.